brianjbeach/blog.brianbeach.com/content/about/_index.md

 # Biography

-Brian Beach has over 20 years of experience as a developer and architect and has spent the past five year at Amazon Web Services.
+Brian Beach has over 25 years of experience as a Developer and Architect.
+He leads the Builder Experience Community at Amazon Web Services promoting DevOps and Infrastructure as Code.
 He holds a Computer Engineering degree from NYU Poly and an MBA from Rutgers Business School.
-He published "Pro PowerShell for Amazon Web Services" in 2014.
-He is a regular author and has spoken at a number of events around the world.
+He is the author of “Pro PowerShell for Amazon Web Services” from Apress.
+He is a regular author and has spoken at numerous events.
 Brian lives in North Carolina with his wife and three kids. ([alternates](alternate-biographies/))

 # Profile Pictures